seanreed1111/sql-recipes/recipes.md

 Identifying and Removing Mismatched or Unattached Rows Problem
 You have two datasets that are related, but possibly imperfectly so.
 You want to de- termine whether there are records in either dataset that are “unattached” (not matched by any record in the other dataset), and perhaps remove them if so.
-This might occur, for example, when you receive data from an external source and must check it to verify its integrity.
+This might occur, for example, when you receive data FROM an external source and must check it to verify its integrity.

 Solution
 Use a LEFT JOIN to identify unmatched values in each table.
 If there are any and you want to get rid of them, use a multiple-table DELETE statement.
 It’s also possible to identify or remove nonmatching rows by using NOT IN subqueries.

 Discussion
 Inner joins are useful for identifying relationships, and outer joins are useful for iden- tifying the lack of relationship.
 This property of outer joins is valuable when you have datasets that are supposed to be related but for which the relationship might be imperfect.
-Mismatches between datasets can occur if you receive two datafiles from an external source that are supposed to be related but for which the integrity of the relationship actually is imperfect.
+Mismatches between datasets can occur if you receive two datafiles FROM an external source that are supposed to be related but for which the integrity of the relationship actually is imperfect.
 It can also occur as an anticipated consequence of a deliberate action.
 Suppose that an online discussion board uses a parent table that lists discussion topics and a child table that rows the articles posted for each topic.
 If you purge the child table of old article rows, that may result in any given topic row in the parent table no longer having any children.
 If so, the lack of recent postings for the topic indicates that it is probably dead and that the parent row in the topic table can be deleted, too.
 In such a situation, you delete a set of child rows with the explicit recognition that the operation may strand parent rows and cause them to become eligible for being deleted as well.
-However you arrive at the point where related tables have unmatched rows, you can analyze and modify them using SQL statements.
+However you arrive at the point WHERE related tables have unmatched rows, you can analyze and modify them using SQL statements.
 Specifically, restoring their relation- ship is a matter of identifying the unattached rows and then deleting them:
 To identify unattached rows, use a LEFT JOIN, because this is a “find unmatched rows” problem.
 (See Recipe 12.2 for information about LEFT JOIN.)
 To delete rows that are unmatched, use a multiple-table DELETE statement that specifies which rows to remove using a similar LEFT JOIN.
 The presence of unmatched data is useful to know about because you can alert whoever gave you the data.
 This may be a signal of a flaw in the data collection method that must be corrected.
 For example, with sales data, a missing region might mean that some regional manager didn’t report in and that the omission was overlooked.